Understand what they’re really asking

 Tie in your goals with the job description

-Take a good look at the job description and see if you can find any skills or talents you want to nurture.
+Firstly, take a good look at the job description and see if you can find any skills or talents you want to nurture.
 While you’re at it, take a look at the company structure and hierarchy and do the same.
 That way, you’ll be able to relate your goals with the job itself and possibly open up career opportunities.

 Be clear about your career goals

 If you don’t have them already, take some time and think about them.
 Do you want to learn new things?
 Move into a leadership role?
 Are there any projects, fields, or industries you want to work in?
+If you’re applying for a 1st line service desk job, do you want to advance to the position of an IT manager?

 One hack is to take a look at your resume and check what you’d like to see on it in five years.
 Are there any certifications or job titles you want to put there?
 Make a list and provide explanations when asked.